Filipino cuisine: Spanish colonial period

 Spanish rule ushered several large changes to the cuisines of much of the archipelago, from the formation of the Manila galleon trade network to domestic agricultural reform.

 The galleon trade brought two significant culinary influences to the islands: Chinese and Mexican.

-The massive inflow of New World silver into the Philippine colony began to attract thousands of Chinese merchants, particularly Hoklo from Fujian, every year.
-Hokkien influence brought noodle dishes (pancit and various noodle soupa), soybean-based products like soy sauce (toyo) and tofu (tokwa), and other well known dishes like eggrolls (lumpia), stir-fried rice (sinangag), dumplings (siopao and siomai) and congee (arroz caldo and goto).
-Panciterias serving noodle fare were formed and became public staples.

 The galleon exchange was mainly between Manila and Acapulco, mainland New Spain (present-day Mexico), hence influence from Mexican cuisine brought a vast array of both New World and Spanish foodstuffs and techniques.
-Directly from the Americas were primarily crops: maize, chili peppers, bell peppers, tomatoes, potatoes, peanuts, chocolate, pineapples, jicama, chayote, annatto, and avocados, among others.
-Mexicans also brought various Spanish cooking techniques, including sofrito, sausage making (longganisa, despite more akin to chorizos), and bread baking.
-Likewise, from the Philippines brought rice, sugarcane, coconuts, limes, mangoes, and tamarind to the Americas, and Filipino influence on Mexican cuisine, particularly in Guerrero, includes tuba winemaking, guinatan coconut milk dishes, and probably ceviche.
+Directly from the Americas were primarily crops: maize, chili peppers, bell peppers, tomatoes, potatoes, peanuts, chocolate, pineapples, coffee beans, jicama, various squashes, annatto, and avocados, among others.
+Mexicans and other Latin Americans also brought various Spanish cooking techniques, including sofrito, sausage making (longganisa, despite more akin to chorizos), bread baking, alongside many dishes giving way to locally adapted empanadas, paellas, omelettes called tortas, and tamales.

+Likewise, migrating Filipinos brought their culinary techniques, dishes, and produce to the Americas and several Pacific islands also under Spanish rule, notably Guam and the Marianas.
+Rice, sugarcane, coconuts, citruses, mangoes, and tamarind from the Philippine islands were all naturalized in these areas.
+Within Mexican cuisine, Filipino influence is particularly prevalent in the west coast of Guerrero, which includes tuba winemaking, guinatan coconut milk-based dishes, and probably ceviche.
+In Guam, several Filipino dishes like pancit and lumpia became regular fare, and dishes like kelaguen and kalamai were local adaptations of Filipino predecessors (respectively, kilawin and kalamay).

 American colonial period

-After the Spanish–American War in 1899, the United States controlled the Philippines due to the Treaty of Paris.
-US soldiers introduced Filipinos to hot dogs, hamburgers, fried chicken, and ice cream.
-They also introduced convenient foods such as spam, corned beef, instant coffee, and evaporated milk.
+The United States emerged as the victor of the Spanish–American War in 1898, purchasing the Philippines from Spain for $20 million during the Treaty of Paris.
+The Philippines remained a colony until 1946.
+Americans introduced Filipinos to fast food, including hot dogs, hamburgers, ice cream, and American-style fried chicken, different from the fried chicken already known in the country since pre-colonial times.
+They also introduced convenient foods such as Spam, corned beef, instant coffee, and evaporated milk.
+Today, Spam is a common breakfast item often served with garlic fried rice.

 Contemporary period

-Today, Filipino cuisine continues to evolve as new techniques and styles of cooking, and ingredients find their way into the country.
+Filipino cuisine continues to evolve as new techniques and styles of cooking, and ingredients find their way into the country.
 Traditional dishes both simple and elaborate, indigenous and foreign-influenced, are seen as are more current popular international dishes and fast food fare.
 However, the Filipino diet is higher in total fat, saturated fat, and cholesterol than other Asian diets.
+In 2013, President Noynoy Aquino signed Republic Act No. 10611, or the Food Safety Act, to establish safeguards for the Filipino people's diet and health in regards to food quality and consumption.
+In 2022, TasteAtlas ranked Filipino cuisine as the 23rd best in the world, while chicken inasal and sisig were ranked one of the best dishes globally.

+In 2025, the Michelin Guide announced that it would release its first selection of restaurants in the Greater Manila and Cebu areas by 2026.
+This marks the first time that the Philippines will be included in the prestigious international restaurant guide.